hashicorp/terraform-enterprise-helm/docs/configuration.md

 ## Metrics

 Terraform Enterprise exposes metrics in json or Prometheus format.
-This chart exposes a value at `.Values.tfe.metrics.enable` that exposes the container ports for the metrics service, configures Terraform Enterprise to launch the metrics service, and annotates the Terraform Enterprise pods with common annotations required for Prometheus discovery and automated metrics scraping.
+The `.Values.tfe.metrics.enable` value exposes the container ports for the metrics service, configures Terraform Enterprise to launch the metrics service, and annotates the Terraform Enterprise pods with common annotations required for Prometheus discovery and automated metrics scraping.
 More information about metrics can be found [in the Terraform Enterprise Metrics documentation](https://developer.hashicorp.com/terraform/enterprise/admin/infrastructure/monitoring).

 Prometheus scrape annotations
 ```